China sovereign fund CIC says cautious of U.S. investment amid trade war

 CIC booked a minus 2.35% net return on overseas investments last year, versus 17.59% in 2017.
 However, its annualized accumulative investment return for 2008 to 2018 was 6.07%, exceeding the fund’s performance review target, Peng said.

-The fund is involved in 44 projects worth $26 billion under the government’s Belt and Road initiative, said Ju.
+The fund has invested in 44 projects worth $26 billion under the government’s Belt and Road international trade route initiative as at the end of August, said Ju.

-CIC plans to actively engage in cross-border investment such as multilateral funds, Peng said.
+CIC neverthelss plans to actively engage in cross-border investment such as multilateral funds, Peng said.

 Reporting by Cheng Leng in Beijing; Writing by Engen Tham in Shanghai and Beijing Monitoring Desk; Editing by Muralikumar Anantharaman and Christopher Cushing